-- (a) A written notice of the following meetings at which legislative business is to be discussed shall be filed with the Secretary of the Senate.
-While the legislature is not in regular or special session and during the first fifty (50) days of a regular session, the notice shall be filed not later than four (4) hours before the scheduled time of the meeting.
-After the fiftieth (50th) day of a regular session and during a special session, the notice shall be filed not later than two (2) hours before the scheduled time of the meeting: - 1. meetings of the President of the Senate (or a Senator designated to represent the President) with the Governor, or with the Speaker of the House of Representatives (or a representative designated to represent the Speaker); - 2. meetings of a majority of the Senators who constitute the membership of any Senate committee or subcommittee; - 3. steering meetings of the chairman of the Committee on Appropriations with the chairmen of the standing subcommittees of the Committee on Appropriations; and - 4. meetings called by the President or the President's designee, of a majority of the chairmen of the Senate's standing committees. - (b) Notices of meetings required by Rule 1.44 shall be filed by or at the direction of the person(s) at whose call the meeting is convened; shall state the date, time, and place of the meeting; shall contain a brief description of the general subject matter scheduled to be discussed.
-In the case of a meeting required to be noticed pursuant to this rule, if the meeting is to take place at or after 10:00 p.m. then the notice must be delivered to the Secretary by 5:00 p.m.
-Notices of such meetings shall appear in the daily calendar.

-In the event the times required for notice under Rule 1.44 are not sufficient to permit publication in a daily or interim calendar, the Secretary shall post a copy of each such notice on a bulletin board provided for this purpose in the public corridor leading to the Senate Chamber.
-The Secretary of the Senate shall make a diligent effort to give actual notice to the representatives of the press of all noncalendared meeting notices posted.

-(c) Political caucuses are exempt from the foregoing notice requirements.
-Political caucuses shall be open to the public in accordance with Rule 1.43 and noticed in accordance with this rule when issues then pending before, or upon which foreseeable action is reasonably expected to be taken by, the Senate, a Senate Committee or Senate Subcommittee are discussed.
-Political caucuses held for the sole purpose of designating a President, a President Pro Tempore, a Minority Leader or a Minority Leader Pro Tempore need not be open or noticed.
+- (1) A written notice of the following meetings at which legislative business is to be discussed shall be filed with the Secretary of the Senate.
+While the Legislature is not in regular or special session and during the first fifty (50) days of a regular session, the notice shall be filed not later than four (4) hours before the scheduled time of the meeting.
+After the fiftieth (50th) day of a regular session and during a special session, the notice shall be filed not later than two (2) hours before the scheduled time of the meeting: - (a) Meetings of the President of the Senate (or a Senator designated to represent the President) with the Governor, or with the Speaker of the House of Representatives (or a representative designated to represent the Speaker); - (b) Meetings of a majority of the Senators who constitute the membership of any Senate committee or subcommittee; - (c) Steering meetings of the Chair of the Committee on Appropriations with the chair of the standing subcommittees of the Committee on Appropriations; and - (d) Meetings called by the President or the President's designee, of a majority of the chairs of the Senate's standing committees. - (2) Notices of meetings required by Rule 1.44(1) shall be filed by or at the direction of the person(s) at whose call the meeting is convened; shall state the date, time, and place of the meeting; shall contain a brief description of the general subject matter scheduled to be discussed.
+In the case of a meeting required to be noticed pursuant to this Rule, if the meeting is to take place at or after 10:00 p.m. then the notice must be delivered to the Secretary by 5:00 p.m.
+Notices of such meetings shall appear in the daily calendar. - (3) In the event the times required for notice under Rule 1.44(1) are not sufficient to permit publication in a daily or interim calendar, the Secretary shall post a copy of each such notice on a bulletin board provided for this purpose in the public corridor leading to the Senate Chamber.
+The Secretary of the Senate shall make a diligent effort to give actual notice to the representatives of the press of all noncalendared meeting notices posted. - (4) Political caucuses are exempt from the foregoing notice requirements.
+Political caucuses shall be open to the public in accordance with Rule 1.43 and noticed in accordance with this Rule when issues then pending before, or upon which foreseeable action is reasonably expected to be taken by, the Senate, a Senate committee, or a Senate subcommittee are discussed.
+Political caucuses held for the sole purpose of designating a President, a President Pro Tempore, a Minority Leader, or a Minority Leader Pro Tempore need not be open or noticed.

-1.45-Violations of rules on open meetings and notice
+1.45-Violations of Rules on open meetings and notice